 In early February 2013, MyKayla Skinner debuted the world’s first double-twisting double layout on floor.

 Out of my excitement over this skill – and her floor routine overall – I begged the gym gods for her inclusion on the World Championships team a full seven or eight months later in the year, compared her to Alicia Sacramone for hitting her stride the year after turning 16, and fangirled my face off because I love athletes who take crazy risks.
-People laughed, but I’m pretty stubborn and insisted it would happen.
+People said I was wrong, but I’m pretty stubborn and insisted it would happen.

 Eighteen months later, she’s done it.
 She’s won international gold on vault, floor, and in the all-around.
 She’s grown in her experience, consistency, and even in her technique.
 And tonight, Skinner was named to the 2014 U.S. World Championships team that will compete in Nanning, China from October 3-12.

-Yes, I know she only uses one hand to push off the table for her Cheng.
-No, her double double layout isn’t straight.
-You don’t have to say it – at least two thousand people have said it before you.
-I agree – she’s rough around the edges.
-I get why people aren’t fans.
-But I am a fan of uniqueness, of perseverance, and of being a badass.
-Skinner is awesome sauce, and inn honor of her achievement, here’s the piece I wrote about her for The Couch Gymnast in February 2013.
+No, she’s not perfect, and I get why people want to criticize some of her skills, but there are more reasons to like an athlete outside of the most amazing execution.
+I am a fan of uniqueness, of perseverance, and of being a badass.
+Skinner is awesome, and inn honor of her achievement, here’s the piece I wrote about her for The Couch Gymnast in February 2013.